blog-dovydasvenckus/blog/_posts/2017-08-20-jersey-on-embedded-jetty.md

 Hello John
 ```

-Using a linux tool curl I have send GET request to **/api/hello/John**
+Using a Linux tool curl I have send GET request to **/api/hello/John**
 and received plain text response that contains message "Hello John".

 ## Final thoughts
 That's it.
-It is pretty straight forward to create a lightweight REST API using
+It is pretty straightforward to create a lightweight REST API using
-Jersey and Jetty, without any heavy weight framework.
+Jersey and Jetty, without any heavyweight framework.

-If you have any questions feel free to drop them in comment section below.
+If you have any questions feel free to drop them in the comment section below.